 Background music: Twin Musicom is licensed under a Creative Commons Attribution license

-Data Collection and Analysis
+Data collection and analysis

 I dig deep into my mental health by progressing back into my history.
 The story starts with looking at how anxiety has impacted me in a very obvious way, muscle tension.
 I dig deeper to understand how this started and why I developed them.
 As I investigate, I go back to my past and look for how my upbringing affects how I live today.

 I didn’t realize how hard it was to do creative writing until working on this project.
 I looked at my thought records and tried to figure out how I could write a cohesive story.
 This was very challenging.
 I organized the qualitative data on Trello and looked for trends.
 What were things that consistently came up?
 What was something new I learned?
-I come from a background in strategy, so I use sticky notes to organize insights.

 Colour and layout